pranavpatil004/DS-and-Algo/LLD/readme.md

         -- Shallow copy can be used when we have only the basic datatypes.
         -- Prototype manager can be used for prototype creation.
         -- Implementation: TODO

+Structural Patterns:
+    1. Adapter:
+        -- two types: Object adapters: Composition, Class adapters: Inheritance
+        i.
+Client: Class or object who is using the services. ii.
+Adaptee: The new API or class whose interface is not compatible with existing code. iii.
+Adapter: Class which makes Adaptee's interface compatible with the existing code so that the client can use it. iv.
+Target: Domain-specific interface used currently by the client.